 By leveraging a comprehensive planning solution, like SAP MRP, companies are enabled to revolutionize the way they plan and manage their material requirements and minimize production costs across the board.

-This article will discuss the core components and capabilities of SAP Material Requirements Planning and a few key tips and tricks to make the most of your MRP investment, as well as where our team of SAP consultants can come in to help.
+This article will discuss the core components and capabilities of SAP Material Requirement Planning and a few essential tips and tricks to make the most of your MRP investment, as well as where our team of SAP consultants can come in to help.

 What is Material Requirements Planning?

-MRP systems not only help organizations across industries streamline manufacturing production operations, but built-in supply chain planning tools and accurate calculations also improve the speed of production and reduce costs across the board.
+MRP systems not only help organizations across industries streamline manufacturing production operations, but built-in supply chain planning tools and accurate calculations also improve production speed and reduce costs across the board.

 This way, companies can meet evolving consumer demands, create reliable products, and improve productivity across teams without breaking the bank.